Attack Attack! (album)

 Attack Attack! (released as Attack Attack!
 (US) in the UK) is the second studio album by American metalcore band Attack Attack!
 It was released on June 8, 2010, through Rise Records.
 It was produced by Joey Sturgis.
 The album was initially titled "Shazam!", but due to copyright issues, it was self-titled.

 It is the first album to feature Caleb Shomo on lead vocals, replacing former lead vocalist Nick Barham who had replaced original lead vocalist Austin Carlile but had not recorded an album with the band.
 It is also the final album to include former clean vocalist and rhythm guitarist Johnny Franck.

 It peaked at number 26 on the Billboard 200, as well as topping the Independent Albums chart and peaking within the Alternative, Rock, and Digital Album charts.
 It received mixed reviews from music critics, with praise generated around the album's heavier tracks and negativity directed toward the electronicore and electropop songs.

 A deluxe reissue of the album was released on July 19, 2011, through Rise Records, which included four new tracks, two remixes, and two acoustic tracks.
 It was announced when the band premiered the bonus track and lead single, "Last Breath" on June 7, which was released for digital download on June 23, 2011.

 Background

 On November 25, 2009, lead guitarist Andrew Whiting announced information about an upcoming album.
-The band began performing four confirmed tracks during their tour: "Sexual Man Chocolate", "Renob, Nevada", "A for Andrew", and "AC-130".
+He revealed that the band would be recording the album from January to February 2010.
+He also spoke about the album's lead single, "Sexual Man Chocolate", which came from a phrase he once said.
+In April 2010, drummer Andrew Wetzel confirmed that ten tracks would appear on the album.
 The album was initially titled Shazam, but due to copyright issues, it was self-titled.
+Wetzel felt that the name Shazam was "shitty" anyways and thought that the album being self-titled was a better idea.

+The group toured with Breathe Carolina, I See Stars, Asking Alexandria, and Bury Tomorrow on the Artery Foundation Across The Nation Tour in March 2010.
+They headlined the This Is a Family Tour in November 2010 with support from Emmure, Pierce the Veil, In Fear and Faith, and Of Mice & Men.
+The band performed at Warped Tour in the summer of 2011.
+Following their appearance at Warped Tour, the band performed three additional tour dates.